IBM/microservices-traffic-management-using-istio/README.md

 ![productpage](images/black.png)
 ![productpage](images/red.png)

-# 5. Modify Service Routes
+# Part B: Deploy Istio service mesh and sample application on Kubernetes

+## 1. Traffic flow management - Modify service routes

 This step shows you how to configure where you want your service to go based on weights and HTTP Headers.
 * Set Default Routes to `reviews-v1` for all microservices
 This would set all incoming routes on the services (indicated in the line `destination: <service>`) to the deployment with a tag `version: v1`.
 To set the default routes, run: